tiejin98/tiejin98.github.io/hobbies.md

 ## Other Hobbies

 I derive enjoyment from all forms of story-based entertainment, ranging from video games and animations to TV series.
 However, I've noticed that these activities require more time.
 Therefore, I seldom engage in these activities right now.
-Some of my favorite games and animations are Puella Magi Madoka Magica, Red Dead Redemption 2, and Phoenix Wright: Ace Attorney.
+Some of my favorite games and animations are Puella Magi Madoka Magica, Sakura no Uta, Red Dead Redemption 2, and Phoenix Wright: Ace Attorney.

 <!--
 ## Chat with me